FAQs

 How do I apply / nominate myself?

 You can submit your application online via the election website here.
 You will need to log-in to the site.
 You will also need to include the full name and student ID number of two ‘proposers’.
-The deadline for submitting your application is Friday 9th February 5:00pm.
+The deadline for submitting your application will be in 2025.

 What are proposers?